whitehatsec/glicense/README.md

 ## Limitations

-There are a number of limitations to `golicense` currently.
+There are a number of limitations to `glicense` currently.
 These are fixable but work hasn't been done to address these yet.
 If you feel like taking a stab at any of these, please do and contribute!

-**GitHub API:** The license detected by `golicense` may be incorrect if a GitHub project changes licenses. `golicense` uses the GitHub API which only returns the license currently detected; we can't lookup licenses for specific commit hashes.
+**GitHub API:** The license detected by `glicense` may be incorrect if a GitHub project changes licenses. `glicense` uses the GitHub API which only returns the license currently detected; we can't lookup licenses for specific commit hashes.